 We probably already know, or at least have suspected as much.
-It’s official – people who spend more time in front of the telly find it harder to keep their weight under control.
+It’s official – people who spend more time in front of the TV gain weight and find it harder to keep it under control.

 US researchers looked at the data from 1422 subjects who were enrolled in the National Weight Control Registry (NWCR).
 They looked at adults who’d maintained a minimum weight loss of 13.6 kg for at least 1 year.